 As you think about why you are thankful for the present moment, read over these two bible verses about the present.

 Download the 30 days of Gratitude List

-In case you need to take this list on the go or prefer printing it out for reference, I’ve compiled this 30 days of thanks challenge into a free printable.
-This way, you can refer to it as you do this thankful challenge now and in the future.
+In case you need to take this list on the go or prefer printing it out for reference, I’ve compiled the 30 days of thanks challenge into a free gratitude challenge pdf.

 As adults, it’s easy to spend so much time worrying about what we can’t control that we let our circumstances steal our joy.
 I’ll be the first to admit that this has happened to me.
 But I can also tell you this.

 So, whether you commit to the 30 days of thanks challenge in Novemeber, fall, or another time of the year, I hope it helps you shift your perspective and above all, be thankful!